nasa/Transform-to-Open-Science/Module_1/Lesson_2/readme.md

 <img src="../images/media/image264.png" style="width: 350px; height: auto;" />

 Scientists study issues that affect every aspect of life.
 Yet, public interest in science remains low due to a lack of trust, understanding, and sociocultural factors.
-How can scientists expect the public to trust science about complex and often contentious issues, whether it is vaccine development or landing on the moon, if they don’t allow the public to see the process and results?
+How can scientists expect the public to trust science about complex and often contentious issues, whether it is vaccine development or landing on the Moon, if they don’t allow the public to see the process and results?
 Building trust in science is essential to a well-informed society.
 Open science provides a pathway to do this.

 The public who funds government research through taxes should be entitled to its results and data, as long as safety and security are not an issue.
 Science should be more open to ensure its insights benefit the public who enables it.